PEORIA, Ariz. — Manager Lloyd McClendon is already chafing at any characterization that paints the Mariners as Robinson Cano and a cast of nobodies.

 Cano might not be all the Mariners have, but club officials are bracing for what projects as a media crush surrounding his arrival in camp for Tuesday’s first full-squad workout at the Peoria Sports Complex.

 The club has scheduled an introductory Cano news conference in the multi-purpose room of their complex to avoid an anticipated clubhouse crush.
 It will take place shortly after the workout concludes.

-Cano did not arrive Monday, the day for most infielders and outfielders to take their routine spring physical examinations.
+Cano was not expected to arrive Monday on the reporting date for infielders and outfielders, which is typically those players take their routine spring physical examinations.

 That wasn’t necessary in Cano’s case since he underwent a physical in December prior to signing his 10-year deal for $240 million.

-Displaced second baseman Nick Franklin will draw some time at his former position, but McClendon reiterated that Franklin should be viewed primarily as a shortstop candidate.
+Displaced second baseman Nick Franklin will draw some time this spring at his former position, but McClendon reiterated that Franklin should be viewed primarily as a shortstop candidate.

 “I think that’s fair to say,” McClendon said.
 “I don’t think he’s in the second base mix.”

 McClendon also dismissed the idea of Franklin or incumbent shortstop Brad Miller shifting to the outfield.